-The national office reserves the right to review and demand correction of any gross violation of either AMSA policy or basic democratic philosophy.
-In worst case scenarios the national office reserves the right to revoke the charter of any chapter that either refuses to rectify any heinous situation after being notified by the national office or one that has done such damage through the misuse of authority and/or of AMSA's name that the national office deems it prudent to discontinue association with the chapter.
-The charter of any chapter may be suspended or revoked by the House of Delegates upon a vote to that effect by at least three-fourths (3/4) of those voting.
+The Board of Trustees reserves the right to review and demand correction of any gross violation of either AMSA policy.
+In worst case scenarios the Board of Trustees (by at least two-thirds vote) reserves the right to revoke the charter of any chapter that either refuses to rectify a situation after the chapter is notified by the national office or one that has done such damage through the misuse of authority and/or of AMSA's name that the Board of Trustees deems it prudent to discontinue association with the chapter.
+Furthermore, the charter of any chapter may be suspended or revoked by the House of Delegates, independent of the Board of Trustees, upon a vote to that effect by at least three-fourths (3/4) of those voting.